MengeCrowdSim/Menge/doc/mengeDetails/elements.md

 		+ [Actions](@ref page_Actions): Actions assigned to a state are applied to agents upon entering that state and can optionally be undone when the agent leaves the state.
 		+ [Events](@ref page_Events)

-			Menge supports an event system for affecting agent behaviors.
+			%Menge supports an event system for affecting agent behaviors.
 The event system is comprised of three elements: an event trigger, effect, and target.
 			- [Event Triggers](@ref sec_EVT_Trigger): The definition of a condition on simulation state which causes an event to be applied to the simulation.
 			- [Event Effects](@ref sec_EVT_Effect): The definition of a response to an event (such as changing agent states, changing the simulation domain, etc.)
 			- [Event Targets](@ref sec_EVT_Target): The definition of the simulation entity that will be affected by the Event Effect.